-Hold the Trust Fund; Report to the Congress not later than the first day of April of each year on the operation and status of the Trust Fund during the preceding fiscal year and on its expected operation and status during the current fiscal year and the next 2 fiscal years;
+(2) Report to the Congress not later than the first day of April of each year on the operation and status of the trust fund during the preceding fiscal year and on its expected operation and status during the current fiscal year and the next 2 fiscal years;

-(3) Report immediately to the Congress whenever the Board is of the
+(3) Report immediately to the Congress whenever the Board is of the opinion that the amount of the trust fund is unduly small; and

-(4) Review the general policies followed in managing the Trust Fund, and recommend changes in such policies, including necessary changes in the provisions of law which govern the way in which the Trust Fund is to be managed.

-The report provided for in paragraph (2) shall include a statement of the assets of, and the disbursements made from, the Trust Fund during the preceding fiscal year, an estimate of the expected income to, and disbursements to be made from the Trust Fund during the current fiscal year and each of the next 2 fiscal years and a statement of the actuarial status of the Trust Fund.
+(4) Review the general policies followed in managing the trust fund, and recommend changes in such policies, including necessary changes in the provisions of law which govern the way in which the trust fund is to be managed.
+The report provided for in paragraph (2) shall include a statement of the assets of, and the disbursements made from, the trust fund during the preceding fiscal year, an estimate of the expected income to, and disbursements to be made from, the trust fund during the current fiscal year and each of the next 2 fiscal years, and a statement of the actuarial status of the trust fund.
 Such report shall be printed as a House document of the session of the Congress to which the report is made.